-- If you use a name for the instance you MUST modify the P4PORT variable in mkdirs.cfg - instance must map to the name of the cfg file or the default file will be used with potentially unexpected results. - + e.g. mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg, or - 1.
-Put the Perforce license file for the server into /p4/1/root - if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/instance/root folder. - the license file must be renamed to license
+If you use a name for the instance you MUST modify the P4PORT variable in $\mathsf{mkdirs.cfg}$ instance must map to the name of the cfg file or the default file will be used with potentially unexpected results.

++ e.g. mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg, or if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.